Galois action on knots I: Action of the absolute Galois group: Profinite knots

 We notice that the number of connected components is an isotopic invariant of profinite tangles.
 As a knot analogue of residually-finiteness \eqref{residually finiteness} of the braid group $B_n$, we raise the conjecture below.

 \begin{conj} The map $h:{\mathcal K}\to\widehat{\mathcal K}$ is injective. \end{conj}

-\begin{rem} If the above conjecture, i.e. the injectivity of $h$, failed, then the Kontsevich invariant \cite{Ko} would fail to be a perfect invariant by the arguments given in Remark \ref{Kontsevich factorization} below.
-We remind that the Kontsevich invariant is an invariant of oriented knots which is conjectured to be a perfect invariant, i.e. an invariant detecting all oriented knots. \end{rem}
+\begin{rem} The Kontsevich invariant is an invariant of oriented knots which is conjectured to be a perfect invariant, i.e. an invariant detecting all oriented knots (cf. \cite{O-Prob} etc).
+We note that if the invariant is perfect, then the map $h$ is injective by the arguments given in Remark \ref{Kontsevich factorization} below. \end{rem}

-Since last century, lots of knot invariants have been investigated; such as the unknotting number, the Alexander polynomial, the Jones polynomial, quandles, the Khovanov homology, etc. Extending various such known knot invariants into those for profinite knots is one of our basic problems.
+Since last century, lots of knot invariants have been investigated; such as the unknotting number, the Alexander polynomial, the Jones polynomial, quandles, the Khovanov homology, etc. It might be interesting to pose the following.